Setting up an Indoor Soft Play Business!

 All things considered, it’s been a great year and I have to be happy with where we are as a business.
 I think, with experience behind us, we can go into another year with a slightly different mindset, certainly without the same level of worry as I inevitably had as I started out last year.
 I’m still apprehensive about the summer, but my budgets are now based on real experience rather than educated guesswork.
 As I’ve said more than once before, as long as I can pay my bills, everything else is a bonus.

-Soft Brick would like to thank the Indoor Play Magazine for letting us re-produce this article on our blog and would also like to wish Carol and the team at Stay & Play continued success into 2016 - and beyond!
+Soft Brick would like to thank the Indoor Play Magazine for letting us re-produce this article on our blog and would also like to wish Carol and the team at Stay & Play every continued success!

 If you would like to find out more about setting up your own indoor play facility, please get in touch with us and we'll be happy to help!
 A great starting place for further reading is also our "Setting up a Soft Play Business" section - a 3 step process covering everything from finding your building, to the design process!